VOLUNTEER AT A BAVA MEMBER AGENCY

 Barrie and District

-Opportunities: Looking for adult mentors for Game On, Go Girls, In School Mentoring, Big Brothers and After School Mentoring Program.
+Opportunities: Looking for adult mentors for Game On, Go Girls, In School Mentoring, Big Brothers, Big Sisters Mentoring Program.

 Services provided for: Matching up positive adult mentors with children and youth within the Barrie area.

-Requirements: All applications have to go through the screening process which includes: an orientation, application, interview, reference and police checks, training and home visits (Big Brothers volunteers).
-Minimum age to volunteer is 18 and we are currently looking for males that are able to volunteer in our school based programs starting in September.
-Additional program information can be found on our website.
+Requirements: All applicants go through our screening process which includes: an orientation, application, interview, references and police checks, trainings.
+Minimum age to volunteer is 18 and completed high school.
+We are currently looking for males that are able to volunteer in our school-based programs starting in September.
+Additional program information can be found on our website. https://barrie.bigbrothersbigsisters.ca/

 Bob Rumball Home for the Deaf